Prime Minister Modi greets President Biden on 245th Independence Day of the United States | ExBulletin

 Prime Minister Modi greets President Biden on 245th Independence Day of the United States

-On the country’s 245th Independence Day, Prime Minister Narendra Modi on Sunday greeted President Joe Biden and the people of the United States.

-Prime Minister Narendra Modi offers greetings to President Joe Biden and American citizens on the country’s 245th Independence Day (file photo)

-Prime Minister Narendra Modi on Sunday greeted President Joe Biden and the people of the United States on the country’s 245th Independence Day.
+New Delhi [India], July 4 (ANI): Prime Minister Narendra Modi greeted US President Joe Biden on Sunday on the occasion of the 245th Independence Day of the United States.

 Sources